Navajo Churro Sheep

 A sheep entwined in Navajo culture and beliefs, the Navajo-Churro epitomizes a way of life that developed with the introduction of the Churro to the Navajo people in the 17th century and has since been almost exterminated.

 Navajo-Churros are a hardy breed, resistant to many sheep diseases.
 With their two layers of coat, a long top coat with a soft, shorter undercoat they can withstand extreme climates.
-Navajo-Churro rams are very distinctive, some with up to four fully developed horns.
+Navajo-Churrorams are very distinctive, some with four or six fully developed horns.
 Twins and triplets are not uncommon and the ewes are very protective of their young lambs.

 Navajo-Churro fleece is a distinctive long-haired pelt with two lengths of fibers from the long topcoat and shorter undercoat, which is highly valued for many uses.
 When spun, the wool, which is more like hair, is extremely strong and durable, making it excellent for Navajo rugs and is highly prized by spinners.
 Navajo-Churro wool comes in natural colors, including black, grey, brown, beige and white.
 Weavings from their wool are not only beautiful, high quality and long-lasting, but also preserve the traditional Navajo ties between sheep, wool, land and weaving.
 The texture, quality and durability of weavings created from Navajo-Churro wool are highly regarded by informed collectors who admire their silky luster and wide variety of natural colors.

-The Navajo-Churro are still on the endangered list and their recovery has a long way to go.
-They are listed on the American Livestock Breeds Conservancy Priority List, classified as Threatened, i.e. "Fewer than 1,000 annual registrations in the United States and estimated global population less than 5,000.
+Navajo Churro sheep are listed on The Livestock Conservancy Priority List, classified as Threatened, i.e. “Fewer than 1,000 annual registrations in the United States and estimated global population less than 5,000.